A Fishy Business

 As fish populations continue to decrease worldwide, attention has been increasingly drawn towards the global issue of seafood fraud, a term used to describe the mislabeling of seafood, often for illegal economic gain.
 With the increased accessibility of DNA data universities and conservationists, and government organizations have discovered that the extent of the problem is larger than originally estimated.

 While the majority of seafood fraud is for monetary gain, the effects of extend beyond the impact on consumer spending.
-The effects of seafood fraud on human health as well as the wellbeing of marine life mean that seafood fraud is a major issue.
+The effects of seafood fraud on human and animal health mean that seafood fraud is a major issue.

 In a recent survey conducted by the University of British Columbia and Oceana Canada, a whopping 44% percent of seafood samples from across Canada were incorrectly labeled.
 This number was established by collecting samples of seafood from markets, restaurants, and food retailers nationally.
 By comparing the DNA of the samples to DNA libraries (a process called “DNA Barcoding”), the researchers were able to clearly see which seafood samples were labeled correctly and which were fraudulent.

-Of the mislabeled samples, 75% were posing as more profitable species (i.e. farmed Atlantic salmon sold as wild Pacific salmon).
-While this clearly results in overspending for consumers, seafood fraud also represents a significant problem to consumer health and ocean conservation.
+Of the mislabeled samples, 75% were posing as more profitable species (for example, farmed Atlantic salmon sold as wild Pacific salmon).
+While the obvious implication is consumer overspending, seafood fraud also represents a significant problem to consumer health and ocean conservation.
 Not only are the fraudulently labeled fish a higher price, many substituted species may have adverse health effects.

 One of the most mislabeled fish in Canada is the “snapper.”
-True Red Snapper (Lutjanus campechanus) is native to the Western Atlantic Ocean and is not found anywhere along the Canadian coastline.
+True Red Snapper (Lutjanus campechanus) is native to the Southwestern Atlantic Ocean.
 It is not uncommon, however, to see “red snapper” or “snapper” sold in markets and restaurants in British Columbia.
 Perhaps it is unsurprising therefore, that a mere 10% of “red snapper” samples from the UBC and Oceana study were true snapper.
 The rest were tilapia and varying species of rockfish.
 Unfortunately, most populations of rockfish (a species found along the Canada’s Pacific Coast) are at an estimated 20% or less of their historical levels.

-While most of the fraudulent samples were differences between species, some of the seafood fraud varied across entire marine phylums.
-For example, a significant portion of “scallops” being sold in Canadian markets, were found to be a type of fish called a skate.
+While most of the fraudulent samples were of one fish posing as another, some of the seafood fraud included fish being posed as shellfish.
+Significant portion of “scallops” being sold in Canadian markets, were found to be a type of fish called a skate.
 Skates, a close relative of rays (sting ray, manta ray, etc.), are a common unintended catch of commercial fisheries.
-By punching out circles from their fleshy fins, skates can easily be passed off as scallop meat.
-While most species of skates found in Canada are not currently listed, their population levels are a growing concern as stocks have been decreasing globally.
+Circles cut from skate fins look and taste very similar to scallops.
+While most species of skates found in Canada are not currently listed as threatened, their population levels are a growing concern as stocks have been decreasing globally and not much is known about their life cycles.

 Oceanwise, a company created by the Vancouver Aquarium, aims to make sustainable seafood purchasing easier.
 A seafood product with the Oceanwise symbol signifies that it has been correctly identified, was caught with sustainable fishing methods, and from a healthy population.

-The United States equivalent of Oceanwise is Seafoodwatch, a program from the Monterey Bay Aquarium in California.
-Both programs also have apps to increase accessibility.
+The United States equivalent of Oceanwise is Seafoodwatch, a program created by the Monterey Bay Aquarium in California.
+Both programs also have apps for increased accessibility.

 For more information about seafood fraud and seafood sustainability feel free to contact the Ucluelet Aquarium at firstname.lastname@example.org or (250)726-2782.
 We can provide references to the above studies upon request!